oroinc/documentation/user_guide/business_intelligence.rst

 Business Intelligence Tools
 ===========================

-OroCRM provides a set of users for data analysis and decision-making.
+OroCRM provides a set of functionalities for data analysis and decision-making.
 With numerous dedicated widgets the users can easily access, analyse all the necessary information and keep the track of the important changes and updates, reports provide an understanding of historical data and related trends, and segmentation helps to focus on a specific part of data.